Career Confidence vs Career Confusion

 - Confidence: shows up naturally because you can point to evidence.

 This is the backbone of the Career Clarity hub.
-If you want a fast starting point, take the Career Clarity Quiz and pick one lane to test.
+If you want a fast starting point, Take the free career snapshot quiz and pick one lane to test.

 Related pages that support this loop: Career Dilemma • Which Career Is Right for Me? • No Passion: What Career? • ATS Resume Scanner